VMFS Recovery™

 VHD Files Recovery:

 VHD files can be recovered from a backup (if you made one earlier) or using a VHD file recovery tool.
-There are actually a good number of VHD recovery programs, including enterprise-level software solutions.
+There are actually a good number of VDI recovery programs, including enterprise-level software solutions.

 What is VMDK (Virtual Machine Disk)?